-4.1.
-Environmental Health & Safety
+- 4.1.
+Environmental Health & Safety - Respond to reported water related incidents involving suspected mold growth, or other safety/health concerns and assist Facilities Management with assessing the extent of moisture intrusion/flooding. - Respond to complaints by building occupants and investigate potential cause of symptoms. - Evaluate areas suspected to be contaminated by mold growth and provide recommendations to Facilities Management for remediation. - Respond to events involving sewage backflows or other Category 2 or Category 3 water intrusions - Define the scope and procedures for mold remediation activities. - Provide training to FM employees and other WVU staff on moisture response and mold remediation. - Provide health and safety oversight for mold remediation; including visual inspection and sampling/testing when needed.

-- Respond to reported water related incidents involving suspected mold growth, or other safety/health concerns. - Respond to complaints by building occupants and investigate potential cause of symptoms. - Conduct mold inspection/assessments of buildings. - Respond to events involving sewage backflows or other black or gray water intrusions - Define the scope and procedures for mold remediation activities. - Provide training to FM employees and other WVU staff on moisture response and mold remediation. - Provide health and safety oversight for mold remediation; including visual inspection and sampling/testing when needed. - Communicate with building occupants and FM regarding health concerns and sampling results. - Assist FM with assessing the extent of moisture intrusion/flooding.
+• Communicate with building occupants and FM regarding health concerns and sampling results.